python/cpython/Doc/library/functions.rst

    *function* must take that many arguments and is applied to the items from all iterables in parallel.
 With multiple iterables, the iterator stops when the shortest iterable is exhausted.
-If *strict* is ``True`` and one of the arguments is exhausted before the others, a :exc:`ValueError` is raised.
+If *strict* is ``True`` and one of the iterables is exhausted before the others, a :exc:`ValueError` is raised.
 For cases where the function inputs are already arranged into argument tuples, see :func:`itertools.starmap`.